MicrosoftDocs/azure-ai-docs/articles/ai-studio/quickstarts/get-started-code.md

 ```

 ## Trace the execution of your chat code

+@@DO WE STILL  HAVE THIS?
+Or remove this section?

 Now we take a look at how prompt flow tracing can provide insights into the various LLM calls that are happening in our Python scripts.